About Yavapai County

 Education

-Yavapai County is home to numerous K-12 districts throughout the county and three institutions of Higher Education.
+Yavapai County is home to numerous K-12 districts throughout the county and three Higher Education institutions.
 It has a unique blend of public, private and charter schools.

 To see all of the educational options and services please visit the Yavapai Education Service Agency page.